Salimattivenkatvinay/Imagesearch_Cavista/README.md

 #### 1. Error handling
 kotlin's (?) is mostly used to catch null exceptions.
+For network calls proper error handling is done

 #### 2. Handling screen rotation
 As this assignemnt required no special changes, on screen orientation activity refresh is handled by adding `android:configChanges="keyboardHidden|orientation|screenSize"`